antoineol/bp-react-starter/README.md

 ## Upgrade steps

+- Hasura on page Profile
-- Continue on the front: src/features/auth/auth0-hook-methods.ts
+- Form on page Profile
-- Ensure the token is renewed well
-- Ensure the API recognizes the token

 ## Tooling that can be added